VerzatileDev/University.217_TeachingMaterials/Session 2/README.md

 Now, we could type the needed parts out manually...
 But, as programmers, we are lazy (in a good way!).
 So why not let technology do the work for us?
 (Also, manually typing might include typos!)

-Hover your mouse over each part of the code with a squiggle and click on the screwdriver.
+Hover your mouse over each part of the code with a squiggle and click on the screwdriver/lightbulb.
 Choose _"Create definition of ... in Cube.cpp"_ for all three of the needed areas.

 <p align="center">
 <img src="https://github.coventry.ac.uk/217CR-2021/Teaching-Material/blob/master/Session%202/Readme%20Pictures/No%20definition.png">